We know allergies are nothing to sneeze at.

 Consult your pharmacist.

-• Keep your home and car windows closed during allergy season
+• Keep car and home windows closed during allergy season.

-• Wear sunglasses to limit the contact of pollen with your eyes
+• Wear sunglasses to shield your eyes from pollen.

-• Avoid going outside in dry, windy weather
+• Avoid venturing out on dry, windy days.

 Recognize the types of pollen that affect you the most: